 38% of our children currently live within the Military community.

-We employ a trainined ELSA (Mrs Baysting) who will, if required, work on a one to one basis with any child who needs emotional support whilst in our care.
+We employ a trained ELSA (Mrs Heaps) who will, if required, work on a one to one basis with any child who needs emotional support whilst in our care.

-We are looking at developing stronger links with our parents and serving units by engaging with local AWO (Army Welfare Officers) and the Military community.
+We continue to develop strong links with our parents and serving units by engaging with local AWO (Army Welfare Officers) and the Military community.

 Please find below links to organisitions that you may find useful: